 --- SPACE / WORKS IN SPACE / RAUM ---

-Christian Eder´s contemporary abstract works and paintings exhibited in different spaces and work constellations: The exhibition and room views shown here include paintings on canvas as well as objects.They are reflections on the interplay of line, color and light.
+Christian Eder´s contemporary abstract artworks and paintings exhibited in different spaces and work constellations: The exhibition and space views shown here include paintings as well as objects.They are reflections on the interplay of line, color and light.

 "Greetings from Manhattan" is a characteristic work of the latest series of these paintings.
 The picture was created over a long period of time in a process of overpainting, adding vertical and diagonal fields and lines.
 Their surface appears before the eye as a dense system of lines and bands, executed in alternating rhythm up to the edges of the picture.
 The painting, whose execution is strictly bound to the surface, begins to move and oscillate: The surface becomes space.

-In these workgroups, the background is dominated mainly by contrasting black and gray stripes.
+In these workgroups, the background is dominated mainly by contrasting black and grey stripes.
 On top of this, white lines emerge within shapely formations.
 These lines serve as a visual guide, an interplay between the colors of the foreground and the grayand black interplay of stripes in the background.

 The layout of Eder's complex, colorful geometric painting has been compacted through a long process of assessing and testing the colors and visual effects that arise from the juxtaposition of these narrow lines of color, ribbons, and stripes.
 Theeven distance separating each parallel line instills the painting with a sense of uniformity.
 Alternating stripes of thinly applied paint divide the image into horizontal and vertical sectors.
 Like a network or a grid structure, these stripes are what hold the systemtogether.
 In contrast to this, the diagonals break open the inner balance of the paintingstructure.